After a Natural Disaster: A Guide for Parents

 Changes in eating and sleeping habits are common, as are unexplainable aches and pains.
 Other symptoms to watch for are misbehavior, hyperactivity, speech difficulties, and aggressive or withdrawn behavior.
 Preschoolers may tell exaggerated stories about the traumatic event or may speak of it over and over.

 Children aged five to eleven may have some of the same reactions as younger ones.
-In addition, they may withdraw from playing with friends, compete for parents’ attention, fear going to school, drop in school grades, become aggressive, or find it hard to concentrate.
+In addition, they may experience the following:

 Reassurance is the key to helping children through a traumatic time.
 Very young children need a lot of cuddling, as well as verbal support.
 Answer questions about the disaster honestly, but don't dwell on frightening details or allow the subject to dominate family time indefinitely.
 Encourage children of all ages to express emotions through talking, drawing, or painting and to find a way to help others who were affected by the disaster.